sdylewski/Stealthchanger/docs/SoftwareAndConfig/Calibration.md

 - **Specified by:** `gcode_x_offset`, `gcode_y_offset`, and `gcode_z_offset` in `[tool Tn]`
 - **Stable from print to print** - but may need adjustment if you rebuild a tool or have a crash

 By convention, these offsets are set to 0 for T0.
 The offsets for other tools specify the distance that tool needs to move to place its nozzle in exactly the same position that T0's would be.
 This can be either positive or negative on each axis.

+**Note:** For Z offsets specifically, `gcode_z_offset` is independent of the tool's probe Z offset.
+If you always home Z with T0, then T0's probe Z offset sets Z=0, and T2's `gcode_z_offset` aligns T2's nozzle to match T0's position.
+T2's probe Z offset doesn't affect print height in this case - it's only used if T2 ever homes Z.

 ### Setup Process